msr2009/Rich2015/README.md

 Raw reads used in the analyses in this manuscript can be found at SRA NNN.

-[1] -- Alan F Rubin, Terry Speed, and Douglas M Fowler. "."
-JOURNAL (2015?)
+[1] -- Alan F Rubin, Terry Speed, and Douglas M Fowler. in prep.